agenteo/agenteo.github.com/source/_drafts/best-practices-releasing-semantic-versioned-ruby-libraries.md

 end
 {% endhighlight %}

-The library instantiates a `Term` class with the API response and returns it to the client -- the advantage over the arbitrary JSON hash is we now control what the client receives -- we can add or deprecate fields when the API changes and create a fallback object when it's unreachable.
+The library instantiates a `Term` class with the API response and returns it to the client -- the advantage over the arbitrary JSON hash is we now control what the client receives and we can add or deprecate fields when the API changes as well as create a fallback object when it's unreachable.

 [Circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) is a pattern to detect failures and encapsulates retry logic.
 Have the library use it to manage API availability and return a fallback object when needed.